-Now I’ve been taught by my mother and grandmother that you should NEVER make apple butter or anything else acidic in cast iron cookware or it will taste like metal.
+Both my mother and grandmother passed down the knowledge that you should NEVER make apple butter or anything else acidic in cast iron cookware or it will taste like metal.
 Most of the online research I’ve done seems to suggest that my mom is right.
-But in some of the research I’ve done, other people say they only use a cast iron vessel to make their apple butter.
+But I also ran across more than a few website that stated that they only use a cast iron vessel to make their apple butter.
 Since cooking things in cast iron adds iron content to whatever you’re cooking and I’m a little iron deficient, I thought I try my quick cooking apple butter in a cast iron skillet to see how it might work out.
+The result was outstanding.

 Prep time: 5 min

 - 1 tbsp cinnamon